Cerro Bayo Lifts & Terrain

 Off-Piste Skiing Cerro Bayo

-The alpine areas of Cerro Bayo provide fantastic off-piste options.
 The Los Lagos double chair and the Lenga chair provide short but very sweet lines to the skiers’ left of the chair/s.
 Skiers’ right of the lift borders more towards expert terrain due to the pitch of the slope near the ridge (albeit only briefly steep), and if you leap off the cornice that typically forms, it definitely becomes expert terrain.

-A fantastic off-piste area is the Provinciales to the skiers’ left of the top gondola.
+Closer in towards the gondola is some superbly challenging backcountry type terrain, so only go in there with the right gear and plenty of idea.
 It was previously hike-to sidecountry terrain and it still is when the gondola is (frequently) closed, which obviously leads to fresh tracks lasting much longer.
 As this terrain is above the treeline, you see what you get.
-There are advanced lines in open bowls, and lines through rock features that range from expert to extreme (in part depending on the snow cover).
-When conditions permit, this area is the piece de resistance of Cerro Bayo!
+There are advanced lines in open bowls, and lines through rock features that range from expert to extreme, in part depending on the snow cover.
+Closer in, there are various trees, and when the tide is low there are various creeks, so navigate with caution.

-Cerro Bayo Backcountry (Sidecountry)
+Cerro Bayo Backcountry

 Cerro Bayo Ski Season